-It makes sense that clear spectacle lenses do not require UV protection if we mainly wear them indoors.
-However, it is possible to get clear lenses with a blue light filter, such as DuraVision® Blue Protect.
-But why?
+It is now possible to get clear lenses with a blue light filter, such as DuraVision® Blue Protect.
+But why should we?

-DuraVision® BlueProtect is a lens coating for clear lenses which can be applied as an additional layer.
+DuraVision® BlueProtect is a lens coating for clear lenses which can be applied as an additional layer to create blue light blocking glasses.
 It offers all the benefits of a traditional DuraVision® Premium coating by ZEISS, including optimized hardness in an easy-clean design.
 BlueProtect also includes a blue filter which attenuates blue light in the 380 to approx. 450 nm band.
 That means improved visual comfort for anyone who wants protection against blue light during indoor activities without losing the beneficial effects of blue light in the approx. 450 to 500 nm band!
-Spectacles with DuraVision® BlueProtect can be worn all day long, unless you choose to wear your sunglasses for outdoor activities or use PhotoFusion X lenses, which also offer 100% UV protection.
+Eyeglasses with DuraVision BlueProtect can be worn all day long, unless you choose to wear your sunglasses for outdoor activities or use PhotoFusion X lenses, which also offer 100% UV protection.

 If we fail to spend enough time looking into the distance, then our eyes don't get as much opportunity to relax, and we essentially "unlearn" the ability to focus quickly for various distances.
 That causes digital eye strain.
 In addition, we naturally blink less when we're staring at digital displays, so our cornea is moistened less frequently by tear fluid.
 This can lead to tired, strained eyes.
 And in the worst case it can even impair our vision.

-Our tip: We recommend giving your eyes more frequent breaks by looking into the distance much more often – even when you are in the middle of working on your laptop, tablet or smartphone.
-And make sure your eyes are exposed to enough brightness while ensuring they are adequately protected against excessive UV and and blue-violet light.
+Our tip: We recommend giving your eyes frequent breaks by looking into the distance often – even when you are in the middle of working on your laptop, tablet or smartphone.
+And make sure your eyes are exposed to enough brightness while ensuring they are adequately protected against excessive UV and blue-violet light.